WindMillCode/Windmillcode-Angular-CDK/projects/wml-toggle/README.md

 # WML Toggle

-This content is for the 19.0.0 version.
-Switch to the[latest version](/Windmillcode-Angular-CDK-Docs/angular-components/wml-toggle/)for up-to-date documentation.

-The Angular WML Toggle library offers a customizable toggle switch component for Angular applications.
+[Switch to Zen Mode](/Windmillcode-Angular-CDK-Docs/zen-mode/19.0.0/angular-components/wml-toggle)function h(){const t=window.location.hash;document.querySelectorAll(".starlight-view-modes-switcher-a").forEach(e=>{e.href&&(e.href=e.href.split("#")[0]+t)})}h();window.addEventListener("hashchange",h);The Angular WML Toggle library offers a customizable toggle switch component for Angular applications.
 This library provides an easy-to-integrate toggle switch that enhances user interfaces by allowing binary choices such as settings or preferences.
 The core component, <code dir="auto">WMLToggleZeroComponent</code> , is designed to be flexible and modular, enabling developers to tailor its appearance and behavior to fit their application’s requirements.
 Features include:

 Customizable Appearance: Modify the toggle’s background colors, text, and styles.Event Handling: Define actions on toggle state changes.Integration with Forms: Supports reactive forms and updates based on form control status.Responsive Design: Adapts to different screen sizes for a consistent user experience.